 On a number of recent occasions, the U.S. government has bumped up against its debt limit.
 During these times, additional debt could not be issued using normal operations.
 The Treasury Department used extraordinary measures that generate additional cash to meet financial obligations while still complying with the debt limit.

-The debt limit was last reinstated on March 2, 2019 and Treasury once again began to deploy extraordinary measures.
+The debt limit was last reinstated on August 1, 2021, and the Treasury once again began to deploy extraordinary measures

 What Are They?

 Existing statutes allow Treasury to change the normal operations of certain government accounts when the debt limit is reached.
 While there are a handful of extraordinary measures, most of the Treasury’s added borrowing capacity derives from three measures that allow it to reduce certain types of government debt.
 Reducing this debt allows Treasury to continue to pay the government’s bills in full and on schedule, but operating under extraordinary measures costs time and effort on behalf of Treasury employees to implement.

 1. Thrift Savings Plan Government Securities Investment Fund (G FUND)

 The Thrift Savings Plan for federal employees includes an option that is invested in Treasury debt.
 Known as the G Fund, it is invested in special non-marketable securities that mature every day.
 When operating at the debt limit, Treasury can choose not to fully invest this fund from day to day.